surma/surma.dev/content/things/compile-js.md

 To run JavaScript in Wasm, one solution is to compile a JS _engine_ to Wasm, and have it parse and execute your JS code.
 Engines like V8 or SpiderMonkey are massive and won't easily compile to Wasm, not to mention the fact that JIT'ing as a concept is not possible in Wasm right now.
+Although that hasn't stopped the [ByteCodeAlliance from compiling Spidermonkey to WebAssembly][spiderwasm].

 > **JIT’ing**: WebAssembly is designed to store the instructions immutably and separatly from the memory that the instructions work on.
 That means that, at